aiondemand/aiod-rail/_sources/index.rst.txt

 For the SDK to work with underlying RAIL backend, you need to specify the URL of the RAIL service.
-Additionally, most of the functionality requires authentication and therefore you need to be logged in to use this functionality.
+Additionally, most of the functionality requires authentication, and therefore you need to be logged in to use this functionality.

+Logging in will require entering a device code on the provided URL, where afterwards you will be log in to the service and give consent to resources needed by the SDK.

 The code for this would look something like: